 Education System: Average Schools and Limited Higher Education

 If you’re considering moving to Temecula with children, it’s important to note that the quality of schools in the area is average at best.
-While there are some decent options available, you may not have access to the high-quality education that you desire for your children.
+While there are some decent options available, you may need access to the high-quality education that you desire for your children.

 Overall, while the education system in Temecula may be suitable for some families, those seeking exceptional schools or ample higher education opportunities may want to consider other areas.